Jorge Aguilar-Agon

-Jorge Aguilar-Agon was a contemporary romantic impressionist painter.
+Jorge Aguilar-Agon (27 July 1936 – 25 September 2020) was a Spanish contemporary romantic impressionist painter.
 He was born in Barcelona in 1936 and worked from studios in France, Spain and England.

 Biography

 Jorge Aguilar-Agon was born in Barcelona in 1936, at the start of the Spanish Civil War.
 After attaining a university degree in agriculture, he left Spain for Germany and mixed with the bohemian circles of the Schwabinger Kunstkreis in Munich.
 He later moved on to France where he lived for a time in Montmartre and St Germain des Pres in Paris.

 His first exhibition was held at the Medici Society in London.
 He has since had 10 world tours and over 182 individual exhibitions.
 His paintings are now represented in private collections and museums all over the world and citations appear in several notable reference journals.

 He worked from studios in France, Spain and England.

 He spoke seven languages fluently and was a regular contributor to radio and television art programmes.